open-data/opengov/html/modules/contrib/redis/README.md

 convention requires it.

-Keep in mind that defaults will provide the best balance between performance and safety for most sites; Non advanced users should ever change them.
+Keep in mind that defaults will provide the best balance between performance and safety for most sites; Non-advanced users should ever change them.

 Default lifetime for permanent items
 ------------------------------------